OWASP Top 10 and Snort Rule Creation

 I made two simple Snort rules to detect path traversal, as seen in the image below.
 They work.
 However, some things about the two are essential to know.

 This first rule checks whether the HTTP Method is “GET.”
 If it is, it will check for a “../” anywhere in the URI.
 You will notice that the formatting is a bit weird with this rule, but it is how Snort reads it.
-Putting the “content” anywhere else will have Snort scream at you when you attempt to test your configurations.
+Placing the “content” elsewhere will have Snort scream at you when you attempt to test your configurations.

 To better understand it, we can start with the first “content” and read it as…